Azarm/bizcard/README.md

 # bizcard
-The professional business card in XeLaTeX
+The professional business card in XeLaTeX.